xsahil03x/super_paging/README.md

     // If set to null (Default), pages will never be dropped.
     maxSize: null,
   ),

-  // Defines the source from which to load the paginated data.
-  pagingSource: MyPagingSource(),

   // Defines the initial state to use for the first load.
   //
   // By default, [PagingState.initial()] state is used.
   initialState: PagingState.initial(),

+  // Defines the source from which to load the paginated data.
+  pagingSourceFactory: () => MyPagingSource(),
 );
 ```